-Grow collaborative local leadership
+4.0 Grow collaborative local leadership

 CLD is about growing the leadership of everyone.
-Leadership is collective work, using everyone’s different strengths for the benefit of the whole community.
-Use these resources to help grow your local capability.
+Leadership is collective work, using everyone’s different strengths for the benefit of the whole community, affecting how we think, engage, act, learn and adapt.

 LEADERSHIP AS LEARNING

 It’s easy to assume leaders are hero(ine)s who ‘know it all and do it all’.
 But CLD needs a very different kind of leadership, where everyone’s knowledge, ideas and actions can play a part in shaping decisions about vision, values, actions and culture of ‘how things are done around here’.
 CLD leaders can help create a non-defensive climate where a diversity of people can have fun experimenting with their ideas, give and receive feedback and decide on next steps through sharing observations, reflections and learning together.
 Leadership as Learning is a resource to support you to navigate through some of the tensions, learning and adaptation needed to effectively work with complex community change.

 GOVERNANCE AS LEADERSHIP